F&B Statement of Intolerance

 - Isolating an employee from group work activities.

-- Sending or leaving anonymous notes that harasses individuals based on sexual orientation or gender identity.
+- Sending or leaving anonymous notes that harass individuals.

-- Making verbal comments of a sexual manner or any physical advances.
+- Making verbal comments of a sexual manner or any unwanted physical advances.

-- Physical contact in any hostile or threatening manner.
+- Physical contact in a hostile or threatening manner.

 - Ganging up against an individual or group of individuals because of personality conflicts or past issues.